DianaStudent/st58392_MT/README.md

 | `Scripts/manualValidation/ copyFailed.py`              | Copy failed tests after execution for fixing                | Failed test results                                                                                   | `.py` test scripts → `failed/` |
 | `Scripts/manualValidation/ fixClick.py`                | Fix `.click()` issues and misused wait conditions           | Failed test scripts                                                                                   | Fixed test scripts             |

-> You can find usage instructions and examples for most tools in Sections 1–5 of this README.

 > For full usage, see sections 1–5 of this README.

 ## 7. Contribution & Licensing